vatass/vatass.github.io/_projects/conformal-biomarker-trajectories.md

 \]
 where each subject has covariates \(X^{(i)}\), a biomarker trajectory \(Y^{(i)}\), and a randompy-timed set of observation times \(\mathcal{T}^{(i)}\).
 The data distribution is arbitrary and may include heterogeneity, noise, and irregular timing.

-A black-box trajectory predictor (e.g., DKGP, Regression model) produces predicted trajectories:
+A trajectory predictor (e.g., DKGP, Regression model) produces predicted trajectories:
 \[
 \widehat{Y}^{(1)}, \ldots, \widehat{Y}^{(N)}.
 \]